 As a renewable source for heating and cooling, geothermal systems are promoted at the federal, state, and local levels through financial incentives.
 Central AC systems also run on electricity, not fossil fuels, but they still consume more electricity than geothermal systems do, so there are no external incentives available for installing central AC.

 Central AC systems provide one function only: cooling.
 When heating season comes around again, you’ll need to have another HVAC system installed or maintained to stay warm.

-Geothermal systems are a convenient three in one HVAC option, providing cooling, heating, and supplemental hot water.
+Geothermal systems are a convenient two in one HVAC option, providing cooling and heating.
 You’ll almost never need maintenance, and you’ll never need another oil delivery, so you’re set for this quarantine season and many more pandemics to come.